plugwise/plugwise-beta/README.md

 HA wil continue to ask you if you want to put your Smile and detected other devices in area's and presto, things should be available to configure in lovelace.

+Also, using the OPTIONS-button, the default Smile-data refresh-interval can be changed.

 # I don't like the name of the sensor or the icon

 You can adjust these in `Configuration`, `Integration` -> `Entities` (e.g. `https://{Your HA address}/config/entities`)